grantaguinaldo/mlnd/projects/finding_donors/submission/gta_response.md

 How the model does this is quite complex, but it can be broken down into a few simple steps.

-First, as in the cat/dog case, the model determines what are the most important features of what makes a cat a cat and what makes a dog a dog.
+First, as in the cat/dog case, the model determines what are the most important features of what makes a cat a cat and what makes a dog a dog based on the data that you provide.
 For example, an important feature can be the length of the muzzle.
-Dogs **tend** to have longer muzzles than cats.
+Dogs **tend** to have longer muzzles than cats and so on.

 Second, once the model identifies the most important features, the model will look at a test point, or the point that you want to classify.
 Based on the features that the model thought was important, the model will look at the new data point and assign a probability (between 0-1) of  what class to place the point into.
 For example, if the new datapoint has a long muzzle, the model will likely assign a high probability (e.g, 0.8) to  classify the image as being a dog.
 On the other hand, if the muzzle length is small, then the model may assign a smaller probability (e.g., 0.25) that the new point is a dog.
 When developing the model, the cut off point is typically 0.5 for classification.
 This means that the model will assign the class if the probability is above or below 0.5 (> 0.5 will be assigned to class 1 and < 0.5 will be assigned to class 0).